Banuba/ve-sdk-react-native-cli-integration-sample/mddocs/quickstart_ve_ios.md

 ## Configuration

 > [!IMPORTANT]
-> Check if the file YourProject-Bridging-Header.h is exist in your react native project by the path YourProject/ios.
+> Check if the file YourProject-Bridging-Header.h is exist in your React Native project by the path YourProject/ios.

 <details>
 <summary>I don't have YourProject-Bridging-Header.h in my React Native project</summary>
 <br>
-If you don't have the YourProject-Bridging-Header.h file then open your IOS project in the XCode.
+If you don't have the YourProject-Bridging-Header.h file, then open your iOS project in XCode.
-Next create a new Swift file in your project by the path File -> New -> File:
+Next, create a new Swift file in your project by following the path File -> New -> File:

 ![Adding a new Swift file s_1](/assets/images/screenshot_1.png)
 ![Adding a new Swift file s_2](/assets/images/screenshot_2.png)
 ![Adding a new Swift file s_3](/assets/images/screenshot_3.png)

-Xcode suggest you to add a Bridging Header.
+Xcode will suggest you add a Bridging Header.
 Accept it:

 ![Adding a new Swift file s_4](/assets/images/screenshot_4.png)
 </details>